OpenShot/openshot-qt/doc/effects.rst

 Alpha Mask / Wipe Transition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Uses a grayscale mask image to gradually wipe / transition between 2 images.
+Uses a grayscale mask image to gradually wipe / transition between 2 images (only affects the image, and not the audio track)

 .. table::
    :widths: 26 80

    ==========================  ============
-   Name                        Description
+   Property Name               Description
    ==========================  ============
    apply_before_clip           ``(bool, choices: ['Yes', 'No'])`` Apply this effect before the Clip processes keyframes? (default is Yes) brightness                  ``(float, -1 to 1)`` This curve controls the motion across the wipe